Online Services Agreement

 9. Term and Termination

 9.1 Term.
 The term of this Agreement will commence on the Effective Date and will continue as long as a Customer Order or SOW is in progress.
-The subscription term stated in each Customer Order will renew automatically for the same duration, unless either party gives the other party written notice of its intent not to renew the subscription at least sixty days prior to the end of the then-current term.
-Jupiter will give Customer at least sixty days prior notice of any planned price increases and any such increases will not take effect until the commencement of the following renewal term.
+The subscription term stated in each Customer Order will renew automatically for the same duration, unless either party gives the other party written notice of its intent not to renew the subscription at least ninety days prior to the end of the then-current term.
+Jupiter will give Customer at least ninety days prior notice of any planned price increases and any such increases will not take effect until the commencement of the following renewal term.

 9.2 Termination.
 Either party may terminate this Agreement immediately on giving notice in writing to the other party if the other party commits any material breach of any term of this Agreement and has not cured such breach within thirty days of its receipt of written notice of the breach.
 In addition, either party may terminate this Agreement immediately on giving notice in writing to the other party if the other party files for bankruptcy; becomes or is declared insolvent, or is the subject of any proceedings related to its liquidation, insolvency or the appointment of a receiver or similar officer for it; makes an assignment for the benefit of all or substantially all of its creditors; or enters into an agreement for the cancellation, extension, or readjustment of substantially all of its obligations.